sustrik/libdill/tutorial-protocol.md

 if(rc < 0) return -1;
 ```

-User may pass in `NULL` instead of the buffer which means we should silently drop the message:
+User may pass in `NULL` instead of the iolist which means we should read and silently drop the message:

 ```c
 if(!first) {